 Monoline underwriters, on the other hand, are often specialists in the coverage they underwrite.
 They have a greater ability to underwrite a unique business due to their expertise, oftentimes without the usual supporting data models.

+One of the primary disadvantages of purchasing a monoline policy is that it is usually more expensive.
 In a packaged policy, the insurance company can offer lower rates by diversifying their risk among many different types of coverage.
-It is also a more standardized product that they can better optimize pricing for.
-However, a monoline policy does not have this multiline benefit and generally costs more than a packaged solution.
+It’s also a more standardized product that they can better optimize pricing for.
+A monoline policy doesn’t have this multiline benefit and generally costs more than a packaged solution.